Bradley Philpot: BRKC

 Founded in 2011, the British Rental Kart Championship was created by Philpot to provide a low-cost, highly competitive kart series in the UK that operated away from the more expensive Motor Sports Association sanctioned events.

 Whilst the format of the competition has been tweaked through the years, the core principles remain, and the BRKC has acted as a qualifying event for the rental karting world championships (KWC) since 2013.
-Up to 2019, the BRKC was won in five consecutive years by Dutch driver Ruben Boutens, the raining KWC Champion.
+Up to 2019, the BRKC was won in five consecutive years by Dutch driver Ruben Boutens, the reigning KWC Champion.

 Initially a multi-venue championship, the BRKC moved to its current home, Formula Fast Karting ahead of the 2014 running of the event.
 It remains at the Milton Keynes venue to this day.

 The BRKC is not Philpot's first foray into running a kart series, having also helped to organise the Matchams Owner Driver series in 2006.

 Red Bull Kart Fight

 In 2011, Philpot entered the Red Bull Kart Fight UK.
 Competing in the local qualification round at TeamSport Manchester, Philpot finished 1st.
 This secured him a place in the regional final at Teesside Autodrome, where he placed 12th.
-At the national finals in Cardiff Bay, Philpot fought through the field to win his first title in 4 years.
+At the national finals in Cardiff Bay, Philpot fought through the field to win his first title in four years.

 Autosport International

 Following the passing of Dan Wheldon at the 2011 IZOD IndyCar World Championship, the Autosport International Celebrity Kart Race took place in his honour in 2013 with the aim of raising funds for the Alzheimer's Society.
-Philpot and his BRKC team won the event, finishing 1 lap ahead of their nearest rivals, including names such as Oliver Turvey, Rob Huff, and Ben Collins (racing driver), formerly 'The Stig' on the BBC television show Top Gear.
+Philpot and his BRKC team won the event, finishing one lap ahead of their nearest rivals, including names such as Oliver Turvey, Rob Huff, and Ben Collins (racing driver), formerly 'The Stig' on the BBC television show Top Gear.

 Race of Champions

 In December 2015, Philpot won the ROC Factor competition to secure a place in that year's Race of Champions, but lost in the first round.
-In winning the Celebrity Skills Challenge, he defeated Chris Hoy, stunt-driver Terry Grant, Ben Ainslie, and 4 time Formula One World Champion Sebastian Vettel.
+In winning the Celebrity Skills Challenge, he defeated Chris Hoy, stunt-driver Terry Grant, Ben Ainslie, and four-time Formula One World Champion Sebastian Vettel.

 In the main event, Philpot overcame Mick Doohan in the first head-to-head, earning a place in the Round of 16.
 He would be eliminated at this stage by factory supported Nissan Group GT3 driver Alex Buncombe.